fp7-netide/Engine/core/Readme.md

 	- In cooperation with Karaf's JMX MBeanServer for configuration changes through code
 - ZeroMQ for external interfaces (using the Java-only JeroMQ library)
 - OpenFlowJ from the ONOS project to parse and generate OpenFlow messages
+- org.json for parsing and creating payloads for ManagementMessages
+- SLF4J for logging (provided by Karaf)

 ## How to deploy
 ### Prerequisites